Skip to content

 How do I minimize downtime during required Amazon RDS maintenance?

-One of my Amazon Relational Database Service (Amazon RDS) DB instances requires maintenance, and I want to minimize downtime.
+My Amazon Relational Database Service (Amazon RDS) DB instance requires maintenance, and I want to minimize downtime.

 Resolution

 Occasionally, AWS performs maintenance to the hardware, operating system (OS), or database engine version for a DB instance or cluster.
-For more information, see Maintaining a DB instance and Upgrading a DB instance engine version.
+For more information, see Maintaining a DB instance.

 Hardware maintenance

-Before Amazon RDS schedules maintenance, you receive an email notification about the scheduled maintenance windows.
-This includes the time of the maintenance and the Availability Zones that are affected.
+Before Amazon RDS performs maintenance, you receive an email notification about the scheduled maintenance windows.
+The notification includes the time of the maintenance and the affected Availability Zones.
 During hardware maintenance, Single-AZ deployments are unavailable for a few minutes.
-For Multi-AZ deployments with an affected Availability Zone, your deployment is unavailable for the time it takes the instance to fail over, usually about 60 seconds.
+For Multi-AZ deployments with an affected primary Availability Zone, your deployment is unavailable for the time that the instance takes to fail over.
+The failover usually takes about 60 seconds.
 If maintenance affects only the secondary Availability Zone, then there's no failover or downtime.

 OS maintenance